akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--It’s important to note that with the exception of the HTTP protocols, all of these require Git to be installed and working on the server.-->

-Es ist wichtig zu beachten, dass alle Protokolle mit Ausnahme von HTTP eine funktionierende Git Installation auf dem Server benötigen.
+Es ist wichtig zu beachten, dass alle Protokolle mit Ausnahme von HTTP eine funktionierende Git-Installation auf dem Server benötigen.

 <!--### Local Protocol ###-->
 ### Lokales Protokoll ###

 <!--The most basic is the _Local protocol_, in which the remote repository is in another directory on disk.
 This is often used if everyone on your team has access to a shared filesystem such as an NFS mount, or in the less likely case that everyone logs in to the same computer.
 The latter wouldn’t be ideal, because all your code repository instances would reside on the same computer, making a catastrophic loss much more likely.-->

 Am einfachsten ist das _Lokale Protokoll_, wobei das externe Repository in einem anderen Verzeichnis auf der Festplatte ist.
-Das wird oft genutzt, wenn jeder aus Deinem Team Zugriff zu einem gemeinsamen Dateisystem hat, zum Beispiel ein eingebundenes NFS, oder im unwahrscheinlicheren Fall jeder loggt sich auf bei dem gleichen Computer ein.
-Das letztere ist nicht ideal, weil alle Code Repository Instanzen auf dem selben Computer wären, ein katastrophaler Verlust wäre wahrscheinlicher.
+Das wird oft genutzt, wenn jeder aus Deinem Team Zugriff zu einem gemeinsamen Dateisystem hat, zum Beispiel ein eingebundenes NFS, oder in dem unwahrscheinlicheren Fall, dass sich jeder auf dem gleichen Computer einloggt.
+Das letztere ist nicht ideal, weil alle Code-Repository-Instanzen auf demselben Computer wären – ein katastrophaler Verlust wäre wahrscheinlicher.

 <!--If you have a shared mounted filesystem, then you can clone, push to, and pull from a local file-based repository.
 To clone a repository like this or to add one as a remote to an existing project, use the path to the repository as the URL.
 For example, to clone a local repository, you can run something like this:-->